 - Jumping into a river from the pontoon

 The park is located at Pataua South (half an hour from Whangarei), on Northland’s east coast.
 The park really was an island, until, by the process of accretion, it became possible to drive vehicles across to it.
 Treasure Island features a safe lagoon, ideal for young children; and two excellent golden sand beaches where you can swim at any time of the day.
 Classic camping grounds with 85 powered sites and 65 camping sites.
 It has two ablution blocks with 10 showers and 14 toilets.
 No pets allowed.
-For booking or further information click here How to find our hidden paradise.
+For booking or further information check out Treasure Island Camping and Caravan Park.

 What to do nearby: